 Dildine came to Dayton after serving as a volunteer assistant coach for her alma mater, Purdue, during the 2008 season.
 She began her coaching career with the Performance Point Volleyball Club and Harrison High School Volleyball Club that same year.

-The Lafayette, Ind., native excelled in two sports as a student-athlete for the Boilermaker's nationally ranked volleyball and women's basketball programs.
-Dildine guided the volleyball team to two NCAA Regional appearances as a defensive specialist and helped the basketball team to an NCAA Elite Eight appearance in 2007.
+The Lafayette, Indiana, native excelled in two sports as a student-athlete for the Boilermaker’s nationally ranked volleyball and women’s basketball programs.
+Dildine guided the volleyball team to two NCAA Regional appearances as a libero/outside hitter and helped the basketball team to an NCAA Elite Eight appearance in 2007.

 As a player, Dildine became the 10th Boilermaker in program history to reach 1,000 digs and finished her career ranked fifth in career digs with 1,243.
 Dildine also notched double-digit dig tallies 60 times in her career, including 20-or-more digs on eight occasions.